sawyersteven/HerokuShreddit/README.md

-# HerokuShreddit
+# ShredditAnywhere
-Script to run Shreddit routinely on Heroku Dynos
+Script to run Shreddit routinely on PythonAnywhere